awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

    scp -i /path/my-key-pair.pem ec2-user@ec2-198-51-100-1.compute-1.amazonaws.com:~/SampleFile.txt ~/SampleFile2.txt
    ```

-1. \(IPv6 only\) Alternatively, you can transfer files in the other direction using the instance's IPv6 address\.
+1. \(IPv6 only\) Alternatively, you can transfer files in the other direction using the instance's IPv6 address:

    ```
    scp -i /path/my-key-pair.pem ec2-user@\[2001:db8:1234:1a00:9691:9503:25ad:1761\]:~/SampleFile.txt ~/SampleFile2.txt
    ```

+## Uninstalling Windows Subsystem for Linux<a name="uninstall-WSL"></a>

+For information about uninstalling Windows Subsystem for Linux, see [How do I uninstall WSL?](https://docs.microsoft.com/en-us/windows/wsl/faq#how-do-i-uninstall-wsl)\.